Commodity-specific triads in the Dutch inter-industry production network: Methods

-As an additional result, we release a Python package named `NuMeTriS - Null Models for Triadic Structures' and containing solvers and routines for triadic motif analysis for the mentioned models, namely the DBCM, the RBCM and the mixture models DBCM+CReMa and RBCM+CRWCM.
+The code is available as a Python package named `NuMeTriS - Null Models for Triadic Structures' and containing solvers and routines for triadic motif analysis for the mentioned models, namely the DBCM, the RBCM and the mixture models DBCM+CReM$_{A}$ and RBCM+CRWCM.
 The package is available at the following URL: \href{https://github.com/MarsMDK/NuMeTriS}{\texttt{https://github.com/MarsMDK/NuMeTriS}}.